Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

 This book is as much a history of voyaging by sea as it is a history of navigation.
 It is a story of the early limitations of vessels and their sailing qualities, later developments in shipping construction, and the types and manner of sails used.
-Also, it is a story of exploration which led to the expansion of trade from nearby shores to foreign lands.
+Also, it is a story of exploration, which leads to the expansion of trade from nearby shores to foreign lands.

 When the weather was too cloudy for a star or sun measurement, being able to track which direction a vessel was steered, along with the vessel’s speed, enabled a navigator to determine his position by “dead-reckoning.”
 A log-line was thrown behind a ship and timed to see how much line uncoiled to calculate the speed.
 Later improvements continued until propeller revolutions provided the ship’s speed.
 Inertial navigation made all these tools obsolete.

 If you want to know how ships carry most of the world’s goods and many vacationing people to their destinations, this is an excellent book for enlightenment.
-If you want to know how navigators were able to determine their positions before computers and electronics came into use, but you don’t want to use a slide-rule or calculator, this book has all the answers you need.
-Finally, if you want to understand what was important for the navigator to know in any type of vessel, this is a great book to be your guide.
+If you want to know how navigators are able to determine their positions before computers and electronics come into use, but you don’t want to use a slide-rule or calculator, this book has all the answers you need.
+Finally, if you want to understand what is important for the navigator to know in any type of vessel, this is a great book to be your guide.

 Home